nextnanopy/nextnanopy/README.md

 ## History of changes

+### Version 0.1.18 (Jul 04th, 2023)
+* new product available: nextnano.NEGF++
+* setting the text for InputFile is available again (but switching product when setting text os forbidden)
+* interface with .gds files is extended

 ### Version 0.1.17 (Jun 07th, 2023)
 * fixed a bug with nnp.shapes.GdsPolygons.get_obelisks
 * get_obelisks can be used again.
 The usage is deprecated, nnp.shapes.GdsPolygons.get_polygonal_prisms is prefered way to convert gds to nextnano++ structure